Complete Guide: Installing Manjaro with Secure Boot Enabled

 Configurations

-The vconsole.conf file contains information about the type of keymap you are using – in this case a danish keymap – but it could us for a default US english keymap.
+The vconsole.conf file contains information about the type of keymap you are using – in this case, a Danish keymap – but it could use for a default US English keymap.

 echo KEYMAP=dk > /etc/vconsole.conf